ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 - This module prints statements during execution and can be useful for debugging variables or expressions without necessarily halting the playbook.

-Update the myplaybook.yaml as follow.
+Update the myplaybook.yaml as follows.

 ```yaml
 - name: Copy ip address to node1